sickle5stone/CodingCorner/README.md

-# CodingAlgorithms
+<del># CodingAlgorithms
-Self Challenge for programming simple algorithms
+Self Challenge for programming simple algorithms<del>?

+# CODING FOR FUN!

+Going to be creating random but hopefully fun codes, either from Hackerrank or off the internet!